 More common than uncomplicated PTSD, comorbid PTSD refers to PTSD that occurs simultaneously with another mental disorder like depression, anxiety disorders and substance use disorders.
 Treatment for comorbid PTSD is most effective when the co-occurring disorders are treated together, particularly when the co-occurring disorder is a substance use disorder.
 Treatments used for uncomplicated PTSD should also be incorporated for people with comorbid PTSD, in addition to treatment for the separate mental disorder.

 If you or a loved one has experienced a trauma or event that affects your day-to-day activities, a substance use disorder, or any of the symptoms stated above, dual recovery treatment could be the answer.
-Seeking treatment can not only help you overcome a substance use disorder but also help treat co-occurring PTSD and address the root causes of the disorders.GET HELP FOR A FRIEND
+Seeking treatment can not only help you overcome a substance use disorder but also help treat co-occurring PTSD and address the root causes of the disorders.Get Help Now

 PTSD Foundation of America aims to bring healing to the military community with PTSD through counseling and peer mentoring.
 The nonprofit is also dedicated to raising awareness for PTSD through public events, social media, service organizations and churches and looks to bring resources together to meet the needs of military families.